nicola144/personal_site/content/about.md

 - Accepted for attending the 2023 [Probabilistic Numerics School](https://www.probnumschool.org/pages/home.html) in Tübingen
 - Poster on "*Generalized Self Normalized Importance Sampling*" accepted at [BayesComp 2023](https://bayescomp2023.com/).
 - Poster on "*Causal Entropy Optimization*" accepted at Greek Stochastics.
-- I gave a (short) talk at the Lancaster Stats postgraduate seminar series about our ongoing work on particle filters.
 - I received the [Turing Enrichment Scheme (Placement Award, for 6 months)](https://www.turing.ac.uk/work-turing/studentships/enrichment) offer.
-- I presented a poster about our (ongoing) work on adaptive particle filters at the [5th Workshop on Sequential Monte Carlo methods](https://smc2022.webs.tsc.uc3m.es/) in Madrid.
-- I recently gave a talk at the [Causal Inference Interest Group (CIIG)](https://neildhir.github.io/ciig/) at the Alan Turing Institute.

 ### Reviewing
 AISTATS 2023